Hall Application Information for Residential Year 2022-23 (Continuing UG Students)

 Click here to submit application for Regular Residential Year > https://www.ab.ust.hk/applyhall

-Students who fail to submit the hall application within the specified application period will NOT be considered for student accommodation for the entire Residential Year 2021-22, including housing quota allocated for eligible groups.
+Only those who have successfully submitted a hall application within the specified application period will be considered for student accommodation in the Residential Year 2022-23 according to the Hall Allocation Policy, including those under the priority stream and housing quota allocated for eligible groups.

 Successful hall applicants will receive a system-generated hall offer acceptance notification email one day after the Hall Offer Letters are sent.
 They are required to follow instructions to confirm their acceptance of hall offer online within 3 calendars days.
 Failure to complete the online acceptance by the deadline will result in cancellation of hall offer without further notification.